Flight Display Systems (now called FDS Avionics) manufactured aircraft electronic equipment for private jets and military aircraft.

 My father started the company in the basement of our house.
 I joined full-time shortly after graduating college in 2005 as the 4th employee.
 My biggest accomplishments include hiring over 50 people and building the Marketing and International Sales teams.

 My father started Flight Display Systems in 1999.

 He worked on it part-time for a few years.
 In 2001, he quit his job (or was fired?) and started to work on Flight Display Systems full-time.
 It was initially called Sirius Technologies, Inc and the “Flight Display System” was just one of his products.

 I joined the company in a full-time capacity in 2005.
-I thought I was just going to help them out for a few weeks.
-Then a few weeks turning into a few months, and a few months turned into almost a decade and all of my 20s.
+I thought I was just going to help my parents out for a few weeks.
+Then a few weeks turned into a few months… and a few months turned into almost a decade.